Custer State Park prepares for annual Buffalo Roundup

 He said there are three groups of riders who will help corral the bison.

-Stalder said about 80-100 bison will be worked Friday in the corrals and the remainder will be worked in two weeks to give them a rest.
+Stalder said about 80 to 100 bison will be worked Friday in the corrals and the remainder will be worked in two weeks to give them a rest.

 “We don’t want to stress the animals out too much,” he said.